Brazil auto workers march on highway to protest layoffs

-SAO PAULO (Reuters) - Thousands of Brazilian metalworkers marched on a highway outside of Sao Paulo on Monday to protest layoffs by carmakers, adding to a mounting crisis in a politically sensitive industry.
+SAO PAULO, Jan 12 (Reuters) - Thousands of metalworkers in Brazil marched on a highway outside of Sao Paulo on Monday to protest layoffs by carmakers, adding to a mounting crisis in a politically sensitive industry.

 Last week Volkswagen and Mercedes-Benz confirmed more than 1,000 job cuts, accelerating a drop in auto industry payrolls that dwindled nearly 9 percent last year.

-VW and Mercedes workers have already responded with strikes and the participation of Ford employees bolstered labor leaders’ assertion that the resistance to layoffs will be industrywide.
+VW and Mercedes workers have already responded with strikes and the participation of Ford employees underscored that labor leaders plan an industrywide resistance to more layoffs.

 Auto industry groups in Brazil are forecasting little or no recovery from a sharp downturn in 2014, as rising interest rates and expiring tax breaks contribute to weak consumer confidence.
 Carmakers have responded by cutting costs, ending an agreement with Brazil’s government to avoid layoffs.